Called to the Bar

 • Repeatedly recognized by Best Lawyers in Canada as a leading lawyer in Corporate and Commercial Litigation, and Trusts and Estates.

-• Repeatedly recognized as a leading lawyer in the Asset Recovery and Professional Negligence categories in Who’s Who Legal: Canada
+• Repeatedly recognized as a leading lawyer in the Asset Recovery and Professional Negligence categories in Lexology Index: Canada

-• Recognized as a leading lawyer in the Private Client category in Who’s Who Legal: Canada (2023)
+• Recognized as a leading lawyer in the Private Client category in Lexology Index: Canada (2023, 2024)

 • Lexpert Zenith Award Celebrating Mid-Career Excellence, 2018